cfstras/cfmedias/README.md

 *This program is far from finished.*
 It may destruct your computer, your whole network or induce World War III.
 I am not responsible for anything this code does on your computer, your family or your cat.
-You are completely on your own, I probably don't yet know myself how to solve any problems you might encounter (If I did, I would have fixed it).
+You are completely on your own, I probably don't yet know myself how to solve any problems you might encounter (If I did, I would have fixed them).